floragunncom/search-guard-docs/quickstart.md

 * ``cd`` into the ``searchguard-client`` folder
 * Execute ``./sgadmin.sh``, ``chmod`` the script first if necessary.
  * This will install the yml configuration files from ``searchguard-client/plugins/search-guard-2/sgconfig/`` or ``searchguard-client/plugins/search-guard-5/sgconfig/``.
- * If you would like to change the configuration, do it in that directory.
+ * If you would like to change the configuration, do it in the directory shown above.
  * If you need to configure SSL and a few other options which are not hot reloadable,do this in elasticsearch.yml, which is here: ``elasticsearch-<VERSION>-localhost/config/elasticsearch.yml``.
 * Open ``https://localhost:9200/_searchguard/authinfo``.
 * Accept the self-signed demo TLS certificate.